BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/dynamic_graph/_index.md

 ```
 main_graph is used as the initially created graph, and an "alias" tag is added to each module in the graph for subsequent dynamic increase of associated usage.

-When the initial graph is running, you can use run_wo_block() as a non-blocking call, or you can use run() to block the call but you need to start another thread to support dynamic operations.
+When the initial graph is running, you can use run_wo_block() as a non-blocking call, or you can use run() to block the call, but you need to start another thread to support dynamic operations.

 ```python
 update_decoder = bmf.graph()